TL;DR

 - Multi-Policy Discounts: We value your partnership.
 Businesses that take out PMI or Life Insurance with us are eligible for exclusive discounts on other essential business cover, such as Key Person Insurance, Relevant Life Cover, or Public Liability Insurance.
 This allows you to build a comprehensive "Business Health Shield" in the most cost-effective way.

-This integrated approach ensures your investment in health delivers returns across multiple areas of your organisation.
+This integrated approach can help support your investment in health delivers returns across multiple areas of your organisation.

 What is the difference between an acute and a chronic condition for PMI?